Ciudad Juárez, Chihuahua & El Paso, Texas Border Crossing

 A Historic Desert Crossing

 The Bridge of the Americas (BOTA) and Paso del Norte (PDN) crossings connect El Paso, Texas, with Ciudad Juárez, Chihuahua, via I-110 (BOTA) and El Paso Street (PDN) to Mexico Federal Highway 45.
-These 24/7 ports link El Paso (10 minutes north) to Juárez’s city center (10 minutes south).
+These ports link El Paso (10 minutes north) to Juárez’s city center (10 minutes south).
 Major hubs for pedestrians (PDN) and vehicles (BOTA), they support trade and tourism.
-Foreign visitors should check CBP or Mexico’s Instituto Nacional de Migración (INM) updates, as scams and congestion are common.
+Foreign visitors should check CBP or Mexico’s Instituto Nacional de Migración (INM) updates, as crime risks and occasional congestion occur.
+Chihuahua state carries a U.S. State Department Level 3 “Reconsider Travel” advisory due to crime, terrorism, and kidnapping.

 Historical Background